 Results

-Physical activity and pQCT data were available for 82 study participants, and a description of these participants is contained within table 1.
-At the time of pQCT scan participants were just over 81 years and 58.5% (n=48) of the study population were men.
+Vertical impact physical activity and pQCT data were available for 82 study participants, and a description of these participants is shown in table 1.
+At the time of pQCT scan participants were just over 81 years and 58.5% (n=48) of the study population were men, and the majority of study participants report having never smoked or being an ex-smoker (98.8% never / ex ).Twenty-six percent of women in the study sample reported having osteoporosis, and just under 13% of men.

 Table 1: Study population descriptive statistics at pQCT scan